tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/3/LessonPlan.md

 * Should you keep all of the funds available to spend, or should you keep a percentage offline?

-  * **Answer:** You should store most of the funds offline, then when customers withdraw, do the withdraws in bulk.
+  * **Answer:** You should store most of the funds offline, and when customers withdraw, do the withdraws in bulk.

 * How might a decentralized exchange work differently?